 Set up a webpage

-Your first step should be setting up a fundraising page on a website such as Virgin Money Giving, which makes it quick and easy for supporters to donate to you directly.
+Your first step should be setting up a fundraising page on a platform such as JustGiving or Virgin Money Giving, which makes it quick and easy for supporters to donate to you directly.
 Make sure to include a picture of yourself on your page – this has been shown to increase donations by up to 14 per cent – and tell your personal story about why you are fundraising.
 Set yourself a fundraising target, too – although most challenges have a minimum sponsorship target to raise, there’s nothing to stop you from aiming for more, so be ambitious!

 Once you have set up your page, it’s time to start sharing it on social media, to encourage your friends, family and colleagues to donate – and encourage them to share it with their friends, too!
 Social media is a powerful tool, so make sure you’re using it to spread the word.
 Joining online communities, such as cycling pages on Facebook, can also be a great way to raise awareness.